-46. Every school workshop in which power machinery is installed shall contain windows on opposite sides of the workshop and the total area of the windows shall not be less than one-eighth of the floor space of the workshop.
+46. Every school workshop in which power machinery is installed must contain windows on opposite sides of the workshop and the total area of the windows must be at least one-eighth of the floor space of the workshop.

 Placing of machines